CDLUC3/Make-Data-Count/dev-notes/List of API Needs.md

 **_Extend a model or develop a new model:_**
 >
-> developing a new model: MetricsObject
+> developing a new model: dataMetrics Model : refer to the
 >

 ### _Technical Diagrams_